alfydev/solari-crawler/README.md

   chmod +x make.sh
   ```

-Edit the `config.sh` file and modify the variables according to the specificities of your instance.
+Rename `config.sh.example` into `config.sh`, and edit the file and modify the variables according to the specificities of your instance.
+Make sure you input the base64-encoded value of the password, not the password itself (get with: `echo "mypassword" | base64`)

 Test the application: